mmoran0032/essentials/README.md

 ROOT
 ----

-ROOT, the data analysis framework developed at CERN, is annoying.
+ROOT (`git@github.com:root-mirror/root`), the data analysis framework developed at CERN, is annoying.
 It only works with Python 2.X right now, and I tried to get it to work with 3.X with a completely fresh install of everything to no avail.
 As such, it can only be imported when using `python` to start a program, not `python3`.

 Since I will no longer (hopefully) be in the academic run-around when I graduate, this should not be a problem and I won't be doing any work with ROOT.